-It is essential therefore that we reach agreement on global standards that define green hydrogen.
-This is not just a technical issue.
-Everyone needs to know that "green" hydrogen means hydrogen produced without significant associated greenhouse gas emission.
-This is in contrast to most of the hydrogen used today which is made from methane by processes that typically result in more than ten kilos of CO2 emissions for each kilo of hydrogen.
+It is essential that we reach agreement on global standards that define green hydrogen.
+Everyone needs to know that "green" hydrogen means hydrogen produced with near zero associated greenhouse gas emissions.
+A standard is needed to build trust and confidence between investors, producers, customers and consumers.